Will Smith Preview, Player Props: Dodgers vs. Diamondbacks

 Will Smith At The Plate

-- Among qualifying hitters in MLB, his batting average ranks 46th, his on-base percentage ranks 20th, and he is 55th in the league in slugging.
+- Among qualified hitters in baseball, he ranks 43rd in batting average, 20th in on-base percentage, and 45th in slugging.

-- Smith has reached base via a hit in 66 games this year (of 102 played), and had multiple hits in 28 of those games.
+- In 65.0% of his 103 games this season, Smith has picked up at least one hit.
+He's also had 29 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.